-All managers in the Majors, Minors, JV and Farm (if CLL elects to field a 7-year-old All Star Team) Divisions shall be present at any all-star selection meeting in which that manager has at least one player in that age group on his/her team.
+All managers in the Majors, Minors, JV and Farm (if CLL elects to field a 7-year-old All Star Team) Divisions with at least five players from that division eligible for the all star draft shall be present at any all-star selection meeting in which that manager has at least one player in that age group on his/her team.
+Managers from upper divisions attending the draft may vote in the draft up to the point that all players from the upper division are removed from the draft board, at this point the draft will continue with managers from the lower division only.
 The Board may make an exception and not require managers from a lower division to be present at a draft where there are at least 16 eligible players of the same age playing in a higher division.
 If a manager is unable to attend, he/she must identify a rostered coach (or other assistant coach with Executive Board approval), as a replacement.

 At the outset of the meeting, for ages 10 - 12, the five players receiving the most votes during the player voting process are nominated for the all-star team for their respective age group.
 The managers of those players may then briefly discuss the merits of each.
 Each manager will then nominate however many players they wish and again briefly identify the reasons why each player is deserving of all-star recognition.
 The names will be written down on a sheet of paper or white board for all to see.
-Once all managers have nominated players, the PA or ASC should ask if there are any additional nominations not previously made.1
+Once all managers have nominated players, the PA or ASC should ask if there are any additional nominations not previously made.
+1

 Thereafter, the voting process begins.
 The voting occurs over a series of rounds until a total of ten (10) players are selected to the roster.
 Managers are provided ballots and in the first round are instructed to vote for five (5) players from the list of nominations.
 Managers may not vote for players on their own team and ballots should identify the name of each voting manager.
 The PA and ASC will collect and count the ballots.
-Any player receiving unanimous votes from all eligible2 managers are selected to the all-star roster for their age group.
+Any player receiving unanimous votes from all eligible managers are selected to the all-star roster for their age group.
 The rest of the players' names are returned to the list of nominated players and the ballots are retained by the PA/ASC.
 This is the end of the first round of voting.
 In the event no players receive unanimous votes, the top three (3) vote-getters3 are selected to the all-star team and the remainder of the names are returned to the nomination list.